elunna/hackem/hackem_changelog.md

 - Left out the dragon polyself ability.
 - Gets spell-hunger reduction (similar to wizards but it's calculated with (int - 2)
 - Flame mages get the multishot penalty
+- Their special spell is fire bolt.

+One major drawback to playing Flame Mages is that they can never attain 100% cold resistance.
+When they get Vulnerability to Cold - this caps their max cold resistance to 50%.

 #### Ice Mage

 - Can only be Chaotic/Neutral
 - Ice Mages no longer gain fire resistance at level 13.
 (Their quest artifact does NOT grant fire res anymore)
+- Level 1: Intrinsic Cold Resistance
 - Level 5: Gains "Vulnerable to Fire"
+- Level 15: Gains Water Walking

 - Intrinsic Ice armor AC protection (Similar to Slash'EM Monk)
   - This is quite powerful.
   - Calculation is: ACBONUS = -((YOURLEVEL / 2) + 2)
   - Like SlashEM, this bonus caps at -11

 - Can now reach expert in riding (Elsa can ride!)
 - Starts with more cold based inventory:
   - Replaced their starting quarterstaff with a +2 stilletto
   - Starts with lenses or grappling hook.
   - Removed studded armor, replaced with robe.
-  - Removed starting potions (they might freeze in the cold.)
+  - Removed starting potions (they might freeze from the cold)
   - Starts with a Frost Horn instead of a wand of cold
   - Ice Mages no longer start with confuse monster (not useful l for vampires/illithids etc), they always start with slow monster instead.